-As the U.S. Sikh population continues to spread out geographically, gurdwaras have opened in New Orleans (1990), Orange County (1991) and Atlanta (1991).
+As the U.S. Sikh population continued to spread out geographically, gurdwaras opened in New Orleans (1990), Orange County (1991) and Atlanta (1991).
 Sikhs continue to find ways to strengthen their cultural and religious traditions and to transmit them to their children.

 1990 – 1991 CE Sikhs Harassed During Gulf War